Monday, December 31, 2007

 of the opposition; heck, I even implied that I would look at cutting programs

-rather than raising taxes
+rather than raising taxes!
+AS IF!!

 The problem was those pesky Republicans.
 They don't understand that